 - Unlike phone interviews, virtual interviews allow the interviewer to see your appearance and body language.

 What should I consider before starting a virtual interview?

 - Location.
 Set up your computer in a quiet, clean area without distractions.

 - Video.
 Test the quality of your computer camera.
-If the quality is poor, consider getting a better webcam.

 - Video Software.
 Test the software your interviewer will be using for your digital interview.
 Download the computer application in advance and become familiar with it.

 - Outfit.
 Choose an outfit that will show you are ready for the interview just like in an office.
 Keep in mind you may need to stand up while on camera.

 - Body language and posture.
 You should sit and engage with your screen and camera as if the person on the other end were in the room with you.

 - Interview script.
 Have all your interview documentation ready: resume, cover letter, portfolio, company research and any other notes you might need.
 You may want to have a digital copy of these ready on your computer so you can present them if required.